JohnnyJF10/TgaBuilder/README.md

 | WPF UI                           | 4.0.3   | NuGet  | MIT                   | [GitHub](https://github.com/lepoco/wpfui)                 |
 | Microsoft Dependency Injection  | 9.0.6   | NuGet  | MIT                   | [Microsoft](https://dotnet.microsoft.com/en-us/)          |

 I would like to express my gratitude to the [TombEditor](https://github.com/MontyTRC89/Tomb-Editor) team and the authors of [TRosettaStone](http://xproger.info/projects/OpenLara/trs.html).
 Their imppressive public contributions immensely helped me understanding the TR level file format.
-The original source of the TRNG encryption keys and obfuscation maps is TombEditor's [TombLib](https://github.com/MontyTRC89/Tomb-Editor/blob/master/TombLib/TombLib/NG/NgEncryption.cs) library.

 ## Contributing
 Contributions are welcome!
 If you find a bug or have a feature request, please open an [issue](https://github.com/JohnnyJF10/THelper/issues).